hyperhq/docs.hyper.sh-hyper/GettingStarted/migrate_data/use_hyper_container_as_server/index.md

 ## 7. No space left on volume

 - create a volume with enough space
-- mount it to the SFTP server container
+- mount the volume to the SFTP server container

 ```
 //create a new volume